-ELEMENTARY SCHOOL SIGN OFF PAGE 2018-2019 PARENT/GUARDIAN & STUDENT HANDBOOK

-Parents/Guardians and Student: Please initial, check and sign all sections of this form.
-Completed forms should be delivered to your homeroom teacher immediately.

-We have read, discussed, understand, and agree to follow the rules of the Elementary School (initial) Parent/Guardian Handbook and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy.
-We have read, discussed, and understand the information regarding Digital Use/Internet (initial) Use policies of the Milton Public Schools.
-These policies include: Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; and, Policy IJNDD, Social Networking Policy.

-Student Information Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, allows the Milton Public Schools to release information such as student address, telephone numbers, and e-mail addresses.
-This information is often used by Room Parents, PTO, Milton Parks and Recreation Department and the Milton Foundation for Education to communicate classroom, school and district events.
-If you wish to Opt Out, check one of the boxes below.
+ELEMENTARY SCHOOL SIGN OFF PAGE 2019-2020 PARENT/GUARDIAN & STUDENT HANDBOOK uardians and Student: Please initial, check and sign all sections of this form.
+Completed forms delivered to your homeroom teacher immediately. (initial) We have read, discussed, understand, and agree to follow the rules of the Elementary School Parent/Guardian Handbook and the Anti-Hazing Laws, the Policy on Alcohol, Tobacco and Drug Use by Students, Bullying Prevention Policy, and Student Medical Insurance Policy. (initial) We have read, discussed, and understand the information regarding Digital Use/Internet Use policies of the Milton Public Schools.
+These policies include: Policy IJND, Access to Digital Resources; Policy IJNDB, Internet Acceptable Use Policy; Policy IJNDC, Empowered Digital Use Policy; and, Policy IJNDD, Social Networking Policy. allows the Maddresses. formation Release: The Family Educational Rights and Privacy ACT (FERPA), a Federal Law, Milton Public Schools to release information such as student address, telephone numbers, and e-mail This information is often used by Room Parents, PTO, Milton Parks and Recreation Department and Foundation for Education to communicate classroom, school and district events.
+If you wish to Opt one of the boxes below.
 I DO NOT give permission for my child's directory information to be disclosed to anyone other than the Room Parent, PTO, Parks and Recreation Department and the Milton Foundation for Education without my prior written consent.

-OR

-I DO NOT give permission for my child's directory information to be disclosed to any party without my prior written consent.
+OR I DO NOT give permission for my child's directory information to be disclosed to any party without my prior written consent.
+Children's Online Privacy Protection Act (COPPA) (initial) We have read the Milton Public Schools COPPA Compliance Form and signed the necessary consent form.

-Photograph Policy: Video/photographs of Milton Public Schools' Elementary School students may be taken by staff in celebration of the efforts and enthusiasm during events/special programs.
-The photographs are often displayed in the classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper publications and/or video programming that is displayed during the school open house or other school events.
-If you do not want photos or videos of your child to be used for such purposes, please indicate your preference by signing the appropriate option below.
+by staff in cele displayed in the publications a If you do not Policy: Video/photographs of Milton Public Schools' Elementary School students may be taken ebration of the efforts and enthusiasm during events/special programs.
+The photographs are often classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper and/or video programming that is displayed during the school open house or other school events, want photos or videos of your child to be used for such purposes, please indicate your preference appropriate option below. en

 I DO give permission for pictures/videos to be taken of my child as long as it is directly related to celebrating the efforts of my child and/or promotion of the Elementary School programs.

 OR

 I DO NOT want pictures/videos taken of my child.

-Student Name
+Student Nam ne

 (please print)

-le Student Homeroom
+Student Grad de Student Homeroom

-Student Signature
+Student Sign ature

-dian Name
+Parent/Guar dian Name

+- m one Guar (please print)

-Parent/Guardian Signature
+Parent/Guar dian Signature

+Date